Follow Your Curiosity

 Day one.
 The very first day of a brand new year.
 2026 is finally here!

-There is something so fresh and exciting about new beginnings: a chance to start; a blank canvas that could create a brand new world filled with the stuff of our imagination; and a slight sense of control.
-What will you choose to be the story you write this year?
-Is it a continuation of what already began, or a completely new tale?
+There is something so fresh and exciting about new beginnings: a chance to start; a blank canvas and the opportunity to create a brand new world filled with the stuff of our imagination; a slight sense of control.

-When I contemplate this new start, a phrase comes to mind, ‘Joie de Vivre.
+When I contemplate this new start, a phrase comes to mind, ‘Joie de Vivre’.
 Away from the tradition that puts pressure on us to set the stage for the rest of the year; perhaps a good addition would be to set an intention for how you will move through it, no matter what life throws at you?

 A few years ago, I came across the concept of having a word of the year.
 A theme that runs through the year’s experiences and accomplishments.
 In many ways it seems to be more like a prayer or a wish.
 I remember doing it for a few years, having a theme of the year, the last of which was wisdom.
 I asked for wisdom, and let me tell you, wisdom did not knock on my door.
 No, it stormed in.
 Wisdom did not gently tap and wait for me to let it in, it swept right through with such force that I was left spinning.
 No warning letters, no memo.
 It was as if I had found that fabled magic lamp with a genie in it, blew off the dust and inhaled it, to unwittingly cast a spell on myself before the genie had a chance to appear and offer me three wishes.
 Amidst sputters of allergic sneezes, the spell compelled me ask for wisdom.
 Yes, I am blaming a fictional object for the turn of events I set into motion, while clearly in lack of said wisdom.
 And so I was gifted a solid dose of one hard truth after another, gently nudged to look within, and to eventually clean out that dusty old closet of ‘untended to’ things.
 It came in relentless waves that cleared one dusty shelf after another, and shone a light so bright on the mess before me, that ignoring its existence would be a fool’s task.